mcarletti/mcarletti.github.io/articles/steamwineunreachableservers/index.md

 It seems the error is a known bug on the [official bugtracker](https://bugs.winehq.org/show_bug.cgi?id=45329) of Wine.

+#### CLOSE ALL WINE AND STEAM PROCESSES BEFORE APPLYING THE FIX
+Otherwise the process might fail.

 The solution proposed by a good boy on Reddit is the following: